KrekkieD/up-the-tree/README.md

 // what is the parent folder of my project root? rootTwig.dirname()

-// how far away is my project root from the current dir? rootTwig.relative(__dirname)
+// how far away is the Twig path from __dirname? rootTwig.relative(__dirname)

-// how far away is it from the working dir? rootTwig.relative('.')
+// how far away is it from the current working dir? rootTwig.relative('.')

 ```